Blackjacx/blackjacx/README.md

 ## This is Me

 **iOS Developer a.d.
-2009 • iOS / OSX Enthusiast • WWDC19 • Passionate Mountainbiker**
+2009 • iOS / macOS Enthusiast • WWDC19 • Passionate about Mountain Biking & Hiking**

 - 🔭 I’m the first mobile developer of [ioki](https://ioki.com) - the best company I've worked for so far.
 We develop, run and maintain a very powerful [Demand-Responsive-Transport](https://en.wikipedia.org/wiki/Demand-responsive_transport) system in the name of [Deutsche Bahn AG](https://www.bahn.de)
 - 🌱 I’m currently learning different things, like SwiftUI, all the niceties of the newest iOS and Xcode, always improve myself in Shell scripting since this was there before the dinosaurs 🦖 and will be there when aliens make friendships with humans 🔮.